philippinespire/scripts_and_code/README.md

 ```
 Output:

-  * CSV file with file names and total number of reads
+  * CSV table with file names and total number of reads

 ---